School of Dentistry has produced more than 220 new dentists since opening its doors a decade ago

 We want to celebrate our role in the wider community, to which our staff, students and alumni continue to contribute."

 "We’ve come a long way in a relatively short space of time and not only is the anniversary event a celebration of our joint achievements, it is also an opportunity to focus on future developments as we expand our teaching programmes and research portfolio"

 Daniela Vargas, who graduated in 2011, commented: “I did my foundation year down in Lancaster.
 Then I got the opportunity to come back home to Carlisle, which is where I am from.
 I’ve been here for over four years now, I’m working in general practice and I also work here in the Dental Education Centre in Carlisle.
 The way the course is structured prepared me very well for foundation year.
 It really prepared me to go out into general practice.”

 Wendy Thompson graduated in 2012.
 She said: “What became clear very quickly during our foundation training was those of us who had been through the DECs were that much more confident treating NHS patients.
 I was a student at Morecambe DEC, and after my foundation training year I also applied to become a clinical supervisor here.
 So I worked here one day a week.
 The UCLan family, let’s call it, has given me a fantastic base from which to start my career, grow my career, and now looking out and beyond towards the future of dentistry, the future of international collaborations.”

-*NHS England’s Deputy Chief Dental Officer and UCLan Honorary Professor Eric Rooney, former Chief Dental Officer for England Dr Barry Cockcroft CBE, Professor Cathy Jackson, Executive Dean and Head of the UCLan School of Medicine, Angela Magee, Head of the UCLan School of Dentistry and Dean of Postgraduate Dental Education Health Education England, Nicholas Taylor.
+*NHS England’s Deputy Chief Dental Officer and UCLan Honorary Professor Eric Rooney, former Chief Dental Officer for England Dr Barry Cockcroft CBE, Professor Cathy Jackson, Executive Dean and Head of the UCLan School of Medicine, Angela Magee, Head of the UCLan School of Dentistry and Dean of Postgraduate Dental Education NHS England, Nicholas Taylor.